Knowing how HR adds value is essential

 One of the biggest catalysts to shape the perception of HR has been the recent years of global economic crisis.
 Redundancies, reorganisations and mergers have meant that the role HR has in many instances, been focussed on, supporting and protecting an organisation through organisational change.

 Well, I believe yes it is.
 Now, more than ever, HR has a real opportunity to be on the top table and bring real value, albeit in a slightly different way to that which it has secured the seat in the past, if at all.
-If HR is going to seize the opportunity, and bring real value, it needs to grasp and be good at the following:
+If HR is going to seize the opportunity and make sure HR adds value, it needs to grasp and be good at the following:

 Knowing how to deliver all elements of an HR service

 They are great at all levels of the HR offer.
 They understand how to develop people strategy, as well as pay people on time.
 The policies they develop reflect the desired outcomes and culture as well as mirror the values of the company.